13th October 2022

 What are the signs of deafness in dogs?

-There are several signs that could indicate your dog may be struggling to hear as well as they once did.
-Even if you think your dog’s hearing is fine, it’s always good to be aware of these behaviours for any future problems.
+Despite this, there are several signs that could indicate your dog may be struggling to hear as well as they once did.
+These include:

 - Changes in obedience.